omar-dulaimi/create-trpc-app/README.md

 This project has been based on Create Next App, so a huge thank you goes to every and single one who worked on it.

+Attribution for one of the icons used in the logo: <a href="https://www.flaticon.com/free-icons/design" title="design icons">Design icons created by monkik - Flaticon</a>

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->